arrlancore/nextjs-ssr-real-world-app-example/README.md

 - Clone this repo
 - `npm install` to install all req'd dependencies
+- `npm run build` to build the app
 - `npm start` to start the local server